Password Generator

 How Long Should Your Password Be?

-Length is the single most important factor in password strength - each additional character multiplies the number of possible combinations exponentially.
+Length is the single most important factor in password strength.
+Each additional character multiplies the number of possible combinations exponentially.

 - 8–11 characters: Technically meets most minimum requirements, but can be cracked within hours on modern hardware if the hash is exposed.